Here’s a story about how we made World Cup predictions that (almost) came true.

 But where’s the fun in that?

-We made a prediction on who was going to win the 2022 World Cup based on the quality of the teams using only the shape of the network they make with other teams and clubs.
+We predicted which countries would reach the latter stages and who would win the 2022 World Cup based on the quality of the teams.
+We did this using only the shape of the network they make with other teams and clubs.

 Read on to see which algorithm the theory is based on, and how our other predictions fared as the tournament progressed all the way to the final.